laravel/docs/upgrade.md

 #### Driver Prerequisites

-Before using the S3, FTP or SFTP drivers, you will need to install the appropriate package via the Composer package manager:
+Before using the S3, FTP, or SFTP drivers, you will need to install the appropriate package via the Composer package manager:

 - Amazon S3: `composer require -W league/flysystem-aws-s3-v3 "^3.0"`
 - FTP: `composer require league/flysystem-ftp "^3.0"`